Customised meeting points for your key topics

 wodtke GmbH | Halle 11.0, G48A, G48B | To the exhibitor profile |

-The Meet the Building Technology Experts special area in Hall 11.1 serves as the central hub for expertise in energy efficiency, hygiene and digitalisation in building technology.
-As part of the Building Technology & Management Forum, industry experts and specialists will provide insights into the latest developments and innovative solutions in technical building services throughout the entire duration of the trade fair.
+The Meet the Building Technology Experts special area served as the central hub for expertise in energy efficiency, hygiene and digitalisation in building technology.
+As part of the Building Technology & Management Forum, industry experts and specialists provided insights into the latest developments and innovative solutions in technical building services throughout the entire duration of the trade fair.

-In addition, dedicated themed areas offer opportunities to deepen knowledge gained from short presentations, engage in discussions with experts and establish valuable connections.
-A particular highlight is the demonstration of a hydraulic support unit for brine-to-water heat pump systems, providing a hands-on look at modern energy management in action.
+In addition, dedicated themed areas offered opportunities to deepen knowledge gained from short presentations.
+A particular highlight was the demonstration of a hydraulic support unit for brine-to-water heat pump systems, providing a hands-on look at modern energy management in action.

-This special area is organised together with the VDMA Automation Management for House Buildings trade association and the Federal German Industrial Association for Building Services and Technical Installations (BTGA).
+This special area was organised together with the VDMA Automation Management for House Buildings trade association and the Federal German Industrial Association for Building Services and Technical Installations (BTGA).

-Under the motto “Building New Energy: Climate change in buildings - we're doing it!”, the ISH supporting associations BDH - Federal Association of the German Heating Industry, VdZ - Trade Association for Buildings and Energy and ZVSHK - Central Association for Sanitary, Heating and Air Conditioning will be presenting themselves together in the foyer on the west side of Hall 12.0.
-The three associations are representative of the industry as a whole.
+Under the motto “Building New Energy: Climate change in buildings - we're doing it!”, the ISH supporting associations BDH - Federal Association of the German Heating Industry, VdZ - Trade Association for Buildings and Energy and ZVSHK - Central Association for Sanitary, Heating and Air Conditioning presented themselves together in a special area.
+The three associations were representative of the industry as a whole.

 The BDH - Bundesverband der Deutschen Heizungsindustrie e.V.
-(Federal Association of the German Heating Industry) will be presenting itself under #connectingheat together with 10 other german industry associations.
+(Federal Association of the German Heating Industry) presented itself under #connectingheat together with 10 other German industry associations.

 - BDEW - German Association of Energy and Water Industries